DataTalksClub/datatalksclub.github.io/_podcast/s04e05-running-from-complexity.md

     [laughs].
 Ben is based in North Carolina and he's been doing data science work for the past 12 years in companies ranging from semiconductor manufacturing to fashion companies.
-He is working on a book for Manning, titled Machine Learning Engineer in Action, which focuses on how to get machine learning projects into production and help them stay there.
+He is working on a book for Manning, titled Machine Learning Engineering in Action, which focuses on how to get machine learning projects into production and help them stay there.
 Welcome, Ben.
   sec: 134
   time: '2:14'